 The toxic chemicals accumulate in the important organs of aquatic organisms that affect their reproduction and development processes.

 For eg., the shells of the eggs of the sea-birds are very thin that might get crushed by the birds themselves during incubation.
-Selenium and mercury destroy the reproductive organs of aquatic creatures.
+The toxic chemicals, mercury and selenium destroy the reproductive organs of aquatic creatures.

 Destruction of Coral Reefs